 VBL Stock Split Details

 The board of Varun Beverages has green-lit a 1:2 stock split, subject to the approval of the company’s shareholders.
 The e-voting on the VBL stock split resolution began on May 4 and will continue till June 2.
-The results of the voting will be announced on June 3.
+The shareholders of the company have approved the resolution.
+As per the company’s regulatory filing, 99.999% of the shareholders voted to approve the resolution.

-The record date for the VBL stock split will be announced after the resolution is approved by the company’s shareholders.
+The record date for the VBL stock split is June 15.
 The company expects to complete the process within two months from the date of approval.
 As per the company, the move is taken “to enhance the liquidity of the Company’s equity shares and to encourage the participation of small investors.”

-VBL share price is around ₹1,558 at the time of writing.
-If the stock retains these levels at the time of the split, an investor who owns 1 VBL share on May 12 valued at around ₹1,558, would end up with 2 VBL shares post-split, valued at ₹779, each.
+VBL’s share price is around ₹1,700 at the time of writing.
+If the stock retains these levels at the time of the split, an investor who owns 1 VBL share on May 12 valued at around ₹1,700, would end up with 2 VBL shares post-split, valued at ₹850, each.

 Must Read: What Is Bisleri Share Price And How To Buy?

 VBL has been having a great time at the bourses.
-The share has been hitting 52-week highs and has surged close to 9% in the past month.
-Even since the start of the year, the stock has climbed up over 16%.
-The company earlier this week, announced the acquisition of a 26.34% stake in Huoban Energy 7 Private Limited a special-purpose vehicle incorporated in December 2021 to supply solar power to consumers in the State of Maharashtra.
-The ₹2.12 crore deal further added to the positive sentiment towards the stock, and VBL’s share price zoomed up over 6% on May 10.
+The share has been hitting 52-week highs and has surged close to 18% in the past month.
+Even since the start of the year, the stock has climbed up over 27%.
 The company’s market cap also breached the ₹1 lakh crore mark for the first time on May 10.

 VBL Earnings For March Quarter